GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries

 The dataset used in this study consists of smart meter data collected from various electricity consumers across 47 provinces in Spain, including homes, offices, and businesses \cite{quesada2024electricity}.
-The dataset includes 25,559 customers (users) and their hourly electricity consumption measurements (kWh) collected between November 2014 and June 2022.\footnote{The dataset has two versions: raw with missing values and the imputed one.
-This study uses the imputed version.} However, since the consumers enrol the data collection system not at the same time, there is an imbalance in the dataset between the users in terms of data quantity that we want to stress in the experimentation.
+The dataset comprises 25,559 customers (users) and their hourly electricity consumption measurements (in kWh) collected between November 2014 and June 2022.\footnote{The dataset has two versions: raw with missing values and the imputed one.
+This study uses the imputed version.} This dataset naturally contains an imbalance between users in terms of data quality, because consumers enrolled in the data collection system at different times.

-This study uses a spatiotemporal subset of the entire dataset: Only the data collected from Gipuzkoa (the province with the highest data density) between June 2021 and June 2022 is included in the experiments.
-Also, the users who enrolled after June 2021 and who finished their enrollment before June 2022 are eliminated, i.e. only the users with at least one full year enrollment are kept.
-Lastly, the users that constantly consume 0 kWh or show negative consumption at least once are eliminated, too.
-These resulted in a dataset with $U$=6830 users and $N_u$=365 daily ($T$=24) profiles for each, which equates to a total number of $\sim$2.5M records.
+This study utilises a spatiotemporal subset of the entire dataset, specifically the data collected from Gipuzkoa (the province with the highest data density) between June 2021 and June 2022, for the experiments.
+For a controlled experiment, only users with at least 1 full year of enrollment from June 2021 to June 2022 were considered, and the experiments were conducted for this period.
+Lastly, users who consistently consume 0~kWh or exhibit negative consumption at least once are also eliminated.
+These resulted in a dataset with $U$=6830 users and $N_u$=365 daily ($T$=24) profiles per user, totalling $\sim$2.5M records.

-As stated in Section \ref{sec:main_contributions}, it is desired to mitigate the user imbalance problem in a multi-user dataset.
+One of the motivating challenges for the GUIDE-VAE approach is imputation and improved forecasting performance under data imbalance.
 This problem is already apparent in the data collection in \cite{quesada2024electricity}, and the sub-dataset created above can be used to simulate the late enrolment problem.
-Note that this simulated dataset has ground truths for the missing records, unlike the original one.
+Note that this crafted dataset has ground truths for the missing records, unlike the original one.

-In order to create an artificial missingness, the data of each user's first days are ``amputated" randomly, corresponding to randomly late enrolments.
+In order to create artificial missingness, the data of each user's first days are ``amputated" randomly, corresponding to late enrolments.
 For this purpose, the beta-binomial distribution with the probability mass function (pmf)